joeldanter/torus_orbiting/README.md

-# Simulating orbits in a gravitational field created by a torus
+# Simulating trajectories in a gravitational field created by a torus
 Some cool stuff (dementedness)

 ## Installation